tarantool/cartridge-cli/examples/getting-started-app/README.md

 you@yourmachine $ cd cartridge-cli/examples/getting-started-app
 ```

-After that, go to the section [" Launching the project"](#Launching-the-project) and follow the steps indicated there.
-But we recommend that you do all of these steps by yourself, so that you can get acquainted yourself with the example more closely.
+After that, go to the section [" Launching the project"](#Launching-the-project)
+and follow the steps indicated there.

+But we don't recommend this cheat: to get deeper understanding of the example,
+perform all of these steps yourself.

 ## Creating the project